TDA283-compiler-construction/project/project/hints.md

 versions.
 We recommend that you use the NASM assembler and that you read Paul Carter's PC assembly [tutorial](/resources#documentation) before you start the project, unless you are already familiar with x86 architecture.
-We do not have strong requirements on code quality for your code generator; straightforward code generation is acceptable.
-In particular, you do not need to implement register allocation to improve your code.
-This will also have serious negative consequences for the performance of your code.
-Indeed, a preferrable way to get native code is to use a framework like LLVM, which provides an extensive infrastructure for code manipulation.
+We do not have strong requirements on code quality for your code generator.
+However, you must implement some form of quality improving optimisiation, e.g. a simple version of register allocation.

 An introduction to x86 assembler will be given in the lectures.